AnishaPatrao/TechHCI_Floof/README.md

 * pydub 0.25.1 - for playing audio files
 * Serial - for serial connection with the micro:bit

-### The iOS App
+### The iOS App:
 Software:
 * XCode 13.2.1 (IDE)
 * Swift 5

 ## Setup
-* To run this project, clone the 'Floof' code onto the Raspberry Pi.
+To run this project,
+* Clone the 'Floof' code onto the Raspberry Pi.
 * Install the hex file to the micro:bit.
 * Install the iOS app on an iPad or run it in the simulator.
 * Connect the Sense Hat to the Raspberry Pi.